 The digital revolution continues to redefine modern business.
 Real-time processes, big data, algorithm-driven systems: digital technology has generated huge new efficiencies and capabilities, but has brought with it a raft of challenges.

-A key part of this transformation is the dematerialization of paper-based systems and procedures.
-While this brings with it massive benefits in speed, convenience and efficiency, there are also significant risks to manage in making the switch.
+A key part of this transformation is the dematerialisation of paper-based systems and procedures.
+While this brings massive benefits in speed, convenience and efficiency, there are also significant risks to manage in making the switch.
+Is your business a good candidate for going paperless?

 Take a deep breath, and let’s begin.

 Way too many syllables, right?
-‘Dematerialization’ might sound a little sci-fi, but trust us: it’s simpler than you think.
+‘Dematerialisation’ might sound a little sci-fi, but trust us: it’s simpler than you think.

-Put simply, dematerialization refers to the process of substituting physical information media for digital files.
+Put simply, dematerialisation refers to the process of substituting physical information media for digital files.
 Scanning paper to pdf, in layperson’s terms.

 To illustrate the concept, let’s indulge in a little roleplay.